More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 What does the landfill accept and what does it not accept?

-Sunny Farms Landfill primarily accepts construction and demolition debris (C&D) from the construction and demolition of buildings.
+The landfill primarily accepts construction and demolition debris (C&D) from the construction and demolition of buildings.
 We also accept solid waste from residences and businesses.
 Materials come from households, construction projects and commercial sources, but do not include hazardous, infectious or toxic wastes.

 What will happen when the landfill is full?